 This article is more than 3 months old and may not reflect current stock.
 To be informed of latest stock, sign up for our monthly newsletters.

 Fall feels like it is here.
 The nights are nice and cool and the days very comfortable.
 We’ve had a nice amount of rain already for the season.
 10.25″ on the season here at the nursery.
 The ground is moist.
 It is the best planting time of all the seasons.
-I know I sound like a broken record but I can’t emphasize enough that fall is the ideal time for planting trees and shrubs as you can see in the diagram above.
+I know I sound like a broken record but I can’t emphasize enough that fall is the ideal time for planting trees and shrubs.
+The diagram above shows very well why.
 The diagram shows a tree but the same logic applies to shrubs.
 FALL IS THE BEST TIME FOR PLANTING TREES AND SHRUBS.
-Take advantage of the beautiful weather we are having and get fall planting done now.
+Take advantage of the beautiful weather we are having and do fall planting.
 Your fall installed plants will do much better next summer than those planted in the spring.
 Plant wildflower seeds this month as well.
 Sow them right before a rain and they will take hold and next spring will be beautiful blooms.

 Dormant Spray on Fruit Trees